Coenzyme Q10: benefits, dosage, contraindications

 Hypertension: use with caution

-Coenzyme Q10 has a hypotensive effect.
-It should be administered with caution in subjects treated with antihypertensives.
+Coenzyme Q10 has a blood pressure-lowering effect.
+It should be used with caution in patients treated with antihypertensive medications.

 Contraindications

-There is still no reliable information on the effect of coenzyme Q10 in breastfeeding women.
+There is not yet reliable information on the effect of coenzyme Q10 in breastfeeding women.

 Pregnant women should refrain from taking coenzyme Q10.